presstube/hunted/README.md

 Hunted!
 =======
 - Avoid and/or destroy your foes until they swarm and overwhelm you despite your immense dogfighting prowess.
-- Defend yourself using a grossly overpowered weapon that vaguely resembles a stream of urine.
+- Defend yourself with a weapon that vaguely resembles a stream of urine.
 - Controls:
 	- **left,right,up,down arrows** to maneuver
-	- **space** to shoot
+	- **space** to shoot/pee
 	- **shift** to boost

 Why?